 Shading overrides can be accomplished in multiple ways.
 In the example file, a simple approach is taken where a completely new Bxdf is assigned to each instance.
 Fancier ways to vary the shading on each instance are possible with RenderMan for Katana.
 One such approach is to create a unique "user" attribute per instance.
-Within the material assigned to the object prototype, you would create a PxrAttribute pattern that reads the user attribute, and then use the output to drive one of the parameters on the Bxdf.
+Within your master material, you would create a PxrAttribute pattern that reads the user attribute, and then use the output to drive one of the parameters on the Bxdf.

 While you can vary Bxdfs, transforms, light linking, and attributes per instance, there are some things that cannot be varied.
 PrimVars and parameters under the "primvars" and "primAttributes" groups in PrmanObjectStatements cannot vary per instance.
-Displacement also cannot vary across instances because it changes the representation of the geometry prototype in the renderer.
-For a more in-depth discussion about instancing, please read the Instanci ng page in RenderMan documentation.
+Displacement also cannot vary across instances because it changes the representation of the geometry master in the renderer.
+For a more in-depth discussion about instancing, please read the Instancing page in RenderMan documentation.
 It provides some great background information as well as the full list of what can vary across instances.